Tishleric/uikitxv2/memory-bank/progress.md

 - Add performance benchmarks for the logging system
 - Consider adding more UI components as needed
 - Document common usage patterns in README.md and examples

+## 2025-05-05 Package Structure Refinement

+### Completed
+- Consolidated the package structure under `src/` without the uikitxv2 subdirectory
+- Updated import patterns to use direct imports (e.g., `from components import Button`)
+- Added package-level re-exports in `__init__.py` for easier imports
+- Removed references to non-existent files in documentation
+- Comprehensive update of memory bank documentation:
+  - Updated file paths in code-index.md
+  - Revised import examples in io-schema.md
+  - Updated dependency flow in systemPatterns.md
+  - Fixed code style guidance in .cursorrules
+  - Added package structure notes to techContext.md
+  - Revised project structure in projectBrief.md

+### Next Steps
+- Complete integration tests for decorator interactions
+- Create performance benchmarks for components
+- Verify all imports work correctly throughout the codebase
+- Document the new import patterns in README.md